What is Astrology?

-The process of re-incarnation and karma may be evaluated by scrutinising the geniture (horoscope) of an individual.
-The predominance of planets in, for example, Kama signs would indicate a current incarnation tending towards desire and fulfilment of a passionate nature.
+The process of re-incarnation and karma may be evaluated by scrutinizing the geniture (horoscope) of an individual.
+The predominance of planets in, for example, Karma signs would indicate a current incarnation tending towards desire and fulfillment of a passionate nature.
 Depending on the strength and other dignities of the planets in question, the use of these energies, and whether or not spiritual growth would result, is then ascertained.

 Each of the signs of the zodiac is represented by a symbol or glyph, depicting the evolution of the soul through twelve different stages.
 The glyphs express the deeper more esoteric aspects of astrology and reveal inner evolutionary trends, as individuals and as parts of a vaster network of universal energies.

-The glyph represents the horns of the Ram and is an Egyptian symbol.
-On a more esoteric level, the symbol stands for the upward flow of spirit - as in a fountain, the Universal consciousness in its creative aspect.
+ARIES – the glyph represents the horns of the Ram and is an Egyptian symbol.
+On a more esoteric level, the symbol stands for the upward flow of spirit – as in a fountain, the Universal consciousness in its creative aspect.
 It can also be said to represent the sprouting of a seed, from which germination results in the tree and fruit.
-In its seed form it represents potentiality.
+In its seed form, it represents potentiality.